bluesky66-dev/kibana/packages/kbn-optimizer/README.md

 ## Running the optimizer

-The `@kbn/optimizer` is automatically executed from the dev cli, the HyperSec Kibana build scripts, and in CI.
-If you're running HyperSec Kibana locally in some other way you might need to build the plugins manually, which you can do by running `node scripts/build_kibana_platform_plugins` (pass `--help` for options).
+The `@kbn/optimizer` is automatically executed from the dev cli, the Kibana build scripts, and in CI.
+If you're running Kibana locally in some other way you might need to build the plugins manually, which you can do by running `node scripts/build_kibana_platform_plugins` (pass `--help` for options).

 ### Worker count